CameronInLondon/CameronInLondon.github.io/_posts/2022-06-05-PDF-acroform-pipeline-to-db.md

 ## Running the code

 Below is the main block which calls the functions. ```json.dumps``` is a nice way to print dictionaries which is helpful when debugging.
-I used pandas to query the database to make sure the data inserted correctly.
+I used pandas to query the database to make sure the data was inserted correctly.

 ```python
 if __name__ == "__main__":